Julgodis/kura-api/README.md

-# くら Indexer
+# くら API

-This Rust library provides a common interface for implementing くら indexers.
+This Rust library provides the interface and examples for interacting with the くら application backend.